-A key feature of the Identity Manager User Application is workflow-based provisioning, which enables you to initiate workflow processes to manage the approval and revocation of user access to your organization's secure systems.
+Workflow?based provisioning allows you to initiate workflow processes to manage the approval and revocation of user access to your organization's secure systems.

-The User Application's Work Dashboard tab gives users a convenient way to make workflow process requests.
-A provisioning request is a user or system action intended to initiate a process.
-Provisioning requests can be initiated directly by the user (through the Work Dashboard tab), or indirectly in response to events occurring in the Identity Vault.
+The Work Dashboard tab in the User Application allows users to make workflow provisioning requests.
+A provisioning request is a user or system action intended to initiate a process, and can be in the following ways:

+- Directly by the user through the Work Dashboard tab - · Indirectly in response to events occurring in the Identity Vault